+This paper is an extended version of an earlier work (see \cite{nv2021}).
+Although the order of the convergence bounds remains the same, this version corrects errors from the earlier work by revising the proofs.

 The rest of the paper is organized as follows: Section \ref{sec:pblm} describes the off-policy control problem.
-Section \ref{sec:offspsa} introduces our algorithm.
-Section \ref{sec:main} presents the main results.
+Section \ref{sec:offspsa} introduces our algorithms.
+Section \ref{sec:main} presents the non-asymptotic bounds for our algorithms.
 Section \ref{sec:conv} provides detailed proofs of convergence.
 Finally, Section \ref{sec:conclusions} provides the concluding remarks.